But, you now have more ways than ever to fight back.

 The most popular is NoMoRobo which works on internet based landline phones as well as Phones and Androids (unfortunately not for old fashioned copper land lines)

 Its founder recently testified before Congress, claiming the 10 year old Do Not Call list no longer works, as it stops only legitimate companies, such as banks and insurance companies from calling

 The $5 a month NoMoRobo service compares you incoming call with a list of millions of robo callers and sends questionable calls to your voicemail, where most scammers will not leave a message.

 Use temporary numbers

 A somewhat different service is "Burner," which gives you a temporary phone number to share with stores and businesses.

 Burner founder Greg Cohn explained that for $5 a month you get a disposable phone numberyou can change whenever pesky sales people start calling you too much.

 Cohn said "a great example is a time when that car salesperson is going to try to put you behind the wheel and they are going to try to get your contact information, and believe me they are going to call and text you!"

 He says you give them your temporary number, then "dispose" of it and get a new number a month later.
 You still have your personal cell phone number, but you never share it except with family and friends.

-Kim Jones is going try some of these services, because she --like a lot of us --- is at wit's end.
+Kim Jones is going try some of these services, because she — like a lot of us — is at her wit's end.